Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 Developers coding outside of an IDE can also use the [Azure Developer CLI][azure_developer_cli] to authenticate.
 Applications using the `DefaultAzureCredential` or the `AzureDeveloperCliCredential` can then use this account to authenticate calls in their application when running locally.

-To authenticate with the [Azure Developer CLI][azure_developer_cli], users can run the command `azd login`.
+To authenticate with the [Azure Developer CLI][azure_developer_cli], users can run the command `azd auth login`.
 For users running on a system with a default web browser, the Azure Developer CLI will launch the browser to authenticate the user.

-For systems without a default web browser, the `azd login --use-device-code` command will use the device code authentication flow.
+For systems without a default web browser, the `azd auth login --use-device-code` command will use the device code authentication flow.

 #### Authenticate via Azure PowerShell